 #4: Hydrate before, during, and after exercise

 Don’t wait until the race is over to worry about hydration.
-Sip electrolyte water before and during exercise too.
+Sip electrolyte water to thirst before and during exercise too.
 Your body will thank you.

 Oh, and one last thing—have fun out there!
 That’s the whole point, isn’t it?